 The appeal of a decision by the Plan to reduce or terminate an initially approved course of treatment shall be decided before the proposed reduction or termination takes place.
-The appeal of a denied request to extend any concurrent care shall be decided in the appeal timeframe for pre-certification claims or urgent pre-certification claims or urgent pre-certification claims described above, as appropriate to the request.
+The appeal of a denied request to extend any concurrent care shall be decided in the appeal timeframe for pre-certification claims or urgent pre-certification claims described above, as appropriate to the request.